leobudima/elogii-blog/content/grocery-delivery-software-the-definitive-guide.md

 ### Coordinated pick-up & drop-off

-Thanks to real-time control and visibility, as well as complete integration, you can coordinate the pick-up and drop-off of each delivery.
+**Thanks to real-time control and visibility, as well as complete integration, you can coordinate the pick-up and drop-off of each delivery.**

-That’s why you can use grocery delivery software regardless of whether you use an internal vs external delivery fleet.
+That’s why you can use grocery delivery software regardless of whether you use an [**internal vs external delivery fleet**](https://elogii.com/blog/internal-vs-external-delivery-fleet-everything-you-need-to-know/ "internal vs external delivery fleet").

 Let’s say you use a 3PL provider.

 For example, you can integrate it with their tracking software to monitor the dedicated fleet as they deliver groceries to your customers.

 And you can just as well use it to coordinate pick-up with your suppliers.
 Or organize the in-store pick-up for click & collect.